Infas12/DeltaHopperSimulation/readme.md

 **Forward Kinematics**

-The forward kinematics and Jacobian is calculated with Matlab and then compiled into a C++ dynamic link library.
-The matlab code can be found in `FowardKinematicsMatlab`.
+The forward kinematics and Jacobian are calculated with Matlab and then compiled into a C++ dynamic link library.
+The MatLab code can be found in `FowardKinematicsMatlab`.

 ![picture 1](images/ForwardKinematics.png)

 ### Reference
 Kalouche, S. .
 (2017).
 GOAT: A legged robot with 3D agility and virtual compliance.
 2017 IEEE/RSJ International Conference on Intelligent Robots and Systems (IROS).
 IEEE